ScaledMarkets/dabl/README.md

 model can be accessed at runtime; thus, one can build a tool that compiles DABL files and then operates on the resulting object model.
 For an example of accessing the object model, see the [piper project](https://github.com/Scaled-Markets/piper).

-See also the companion project [piper](https://github.com/Scaled-Markets/piper), which is a build system based on DABL.
+Piper is a build system based on DABL.

 # Binary Download